 Should I stop taking medication for depression during my pregnancy?

 Only you and your healthcare providers can decide what is best for your situation.
-Talk to your healthcare provider about the benefits and risks to you and the baby from taking antidepressants.
+Talk to your healthcare providers about the benefits and risks to you and the baby from taking antidepressants.
 Consider your personal preference, the severity of your symptoms, any past hospitalizations, how quickly symptoms have returned in the past if you have ever gone off medication, and how quickly you respond when you restart medications.

 If you and your healthcare providers decide to stop your antidepressant medication, your health care provider will likely suggest that you gradually lower the dose that you are taking before you completely stop taking the medication.
 This is to help prevent withdrawal symptoms that some people experience when they suddenly stop taking antidepressant medications.
 Withdrawal should be avoided in pregnancy because it is not known what effects this could have on a pregnancy.

 I’ve had problems with substance misuse in the past.
 Will this influence my treatment for depression during pregnancy?

-Studies have shown that depression during pregnancy is associated with legal and illegal substance abuse.
+Studies have shown that depression during pregnancy is associated with legal and illegal substance misuse.
 It is believed that some women misuse substances as a way of coping with their depression.
 However, substance misuse is usually more harmful than proper treatment for depression.
 Even in small to moderate amounts, drinking alcohol, smoking and using street drugs during pregnancy have been linked to serious, harmful effects to a pregnancy and the baby.
-In this case, controlling depression with medications prescribed by a healthcare provider may help prevent more serious problems from substance abuse.*
+In this case, controlling depression with medications prescribed by a healthcare provider may help prevent more serious problems from substance abuse.